 the blog of Priscilla Stuckey

-I am a writer and spiritual counselor with a passion for reconnecting people with nature.
+I am a writer and spiritual counselor with a passion for changing the modern story of nature and reconnecting people with the Living Source inside themselves and all of nature.
 I received a PhD in religious studies from the Graduate Theological Union in Berkeley and have taught graduate-level environmental humanities, feminist studies, critical thinking, and thesis writing at Prescott College in Prescott, AZ, and Naropa University in Boulder, CO.

 Nature advocacy started for me years ago in Oakland, where I founded a small nonprofit land trust to preserve a nearby creek.
-Living in various places around the American West, I have cleaned and restored urban creeks, fed baby birds in wildlife rehab, and cofounded a local rights-of-nature group.
+In various places around the American West, I cleaned and restored urban creeks, fed baby birds in wildlife rehab, and cofounded a local rights-of-nature group.